dns-prefetch/DMZ/README.md

 Where every click counts, and your data is always a target!

 ##### Published 17/03/2025 09:28:16; Revised: None
-This articles for this site are migrating to WordPress Disco Potato Factor [Disco Potato Factory Landing Page](https://discopotatofactory.wordpress.com/home/).
+The articles for this site are migrating to WordPress Disco Potato Factor [Disco Potato Factory Landing Page](https://discopotatofactory.wordpress.com/home/).

 In this blog, I’ll be breaking down what really happens behind the scenes in the world of cyber defense — from decoding the latest attack methods to explaining the best strategies to build guardrails into your own systems.